 But why should I care…..

-Adductors and abductors both help you maintain neutral pelvis as you walk, and even when you squat in the gym too.
+Adductors and abductors both help you maintain a neutral pelvis as you walk, and even when you squat in the gym too.

 Strong abductors and adductors help prevent knee valgus, which is your knee caving inwards during squatting.
 Knee valgus can occur when your adductors (inside of the thigh) are stronger than your abductors (outside of the thigh).